COVID-19 and Cruise Ship Travel

 If you travel to the United States by air:

 - Before boarding a flight to the United States, you are required to show a negative COVID-19 test result taken no more than 1 day before travel, regardless of vaccination status.

 - Children under 2 years old do not need to test.
 There is also an option for people who have documented recovery from COVID-19 in the past 90 days.

 - All non-U.S. citizen, non-U.S. immigrants traveling to the United States by air are required to show proof of being fully vaccinated against COVID-19.
 Only limited exceptions apply.
 Learn more about this requirement.

 - Get tested 3–5 days after your trip.

 - If your test is positive, isolate yourself to protect others from getting infected.

 - Self-monitor for COVID-19 symptoms for 14 days after travel; isolate and get tested if you develop symptoms, regardless of vaccination status.

-- Stay home and self-quarantine for 7 days after cruise travel, even if you test negative.
+- Stay home and self-quarantine for a full 5 days after cruise travel, even if you do not have symptoms.